tprochnow/academic-kickstart2/content/project/cdcscan/index.md

 date = 2021-06-21

 # Project title.
-title = "Environmental Scan of Black/African American Expert Discussion and Recommendations on Activity-Friendly Routes to Everyday Destinations"
+title = "Environmental Scan of Black/African American Expert Discussion on Activity-Friendly Routes to Everyday Destinations"

 # Project summary to display on homepage.
-summary = "Ongoing project contracted by CDC and SOPHE"
+summary = "Project contracted by CDC and SOPHE"

 # Optional image to display on homepage (relative to `static/img/` folder).
  image_preview = "cdcscan.jpg"